getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 - The ability to raise your volume above 100% via Raven's Sound Output widget
 - The ability to turn on mouse enter / leave focus for window switching.

-Contributor feddamis introduced a new Text Scaling option in the Fonts section of Budgie Desktop setting as well.
+Contributor `feddamis` introduced a new Text Scaling option in the Fonts section of Budgie Desktop setting as well.

 I also introduced a long-desired feature for Raven, Notification Grouping and the ability to dismiss individual notifications.
-Notifications also no longer would fill up your screen thanks to a contribution by EbonJaeger!
+Notifications also no longer would fill up your screen thanks to a contribution by `EbonJaeger`.

-As if our Budgie wasn't hyped up enough, yursan9 ported his Caffeine applet (prevents screen dimming and lock screen triggering) over to Vala and provided a stellar patch for its inclusion in Budgie "core".
+As if our Budgie wasn't hyped up enough, `yursan9` ported his Caffeine applet (prevents screen dimming and lock screen triggering) over to Vala and provided a stellar patch for its inclusion in Budgie "core".

 In September, as a result of a multitude of factors such as the expiration of various OVH contracts, lack of access to the solus-project.com domain, and the move of the project founder, Ikey, Bryan and I spent a considerable amount of time migrating the project over to new infrastructure as well as a new domain name.
 Bryan provisioned hardware graciously provided by the Rochester Institute of Technology and I began work to bring back online various services such as our website, development tracker, and forums.